 This may sound too simple, and as a description of a process, it is simplistic; there are of course other nuances.
 For example, this infused prayer should start in the same way as both Companioned Prayer and Centering Prayer begin, with a personal prayer of openness or devotion to our Lord, with a short period of body awareness such as breathing, and with an openness or awareness of God's love.
 Another nuance is that in Companioned Prayer we take frequent time to be aware of how something is felt in our body.
 In this new Companioned-Centering Prayer, we may instead find that the Living Presence is also experienced as silent presence in our complete self: mind, body, soul, etc. It is not necessarily separate from our incarnational self here and now but is more of a divine infusion within our being as God's presence.
-Our experience of this same incarnational awareness in Companioned Prayer provides a natural opening to this same unitive experience which carries into the Companioned Centering Prayer experience is that our experience is Christ-centered: our prayer is one of relationship; where Jesus Christ is the Son of God the Father, and is our personal and collective Lord and savior, as we respond to him through the love of the Holy Spirit.
+Our experience of this same incarnational awareness in Companioned Prayer provides a natural opening to this same unitive experience within Centering Prayer as one body, mind and spirit of Christ.
+The Companioned Prayer experience is Christ-centered: our prayer is one of relationship; where Jesus Christ is the Son of God the Father, and is our personal and collective Lord and savior, as we respond to him through the love of the Holy Spirit.